The Good Access Scheme Award

 2022

-For opening up the waterways to disabled people for many years, through volunteer-led trips out on accessible narrowboats on the Calder and Hebble Navigation.
+For their work in opening up the waterways to disabled people for many years, through volunteer-led trips out on accessible narrowboats on the Calder and Hebble Navigation.

 RSPB St Aidans